 So let’s begin with what will be the most important and maybe most challenging practice: Getting inside your own head.
-That’s actually where most of life experience happens.
+That’s actually where most life experiences happens.

 You may be thinking “Jim, life does not happen inside my head; life is what occurs on the outside.”
 True, but how we experience life depends on what we think about those things that are occurring before us, near us, and to us.
 How it works is we witness what is happening—then form our thoughts and judgments almost instantaneously.

 You and I are not our thoughts.
 We are the “It” somewhere inside that is having the thoughts.
 The mind is the generator of the seemingly endless voice we hear in our head every day all day.

 We are all much more than our minds and as such, can choose to observe or change these thoughts.

 So we can actually just examine the thoughts going on in our head OR if we want, we can shift them to something completely different!

 Try it right now.
 Instead of thinking “Jim has really lost it,” reread the last few sentences and immediately change your thoughts to “I understand what he is saying, and I can change my thoughts that quickly!”

 Okay, why is this practice even useful?
 There is a saying: